mtlacy216/changelognashville/README.md

 ## Data example

-The landing page includes a small script that fetches upcoming Metro Council events from the [Legistar Web API](https://webapi.legistar.com/v1/nashville/Events) and lists them beneath the theme filters.
+The landing page includes a script that calls the [Legistar Web API](https://webapi.legistar.com/v1/nashville/Events) to pull upcoming Metro Council events.
+The request and DOM update happen in `assets/js/main.js`, which populates the list beneath the theme filters.